gnehs/subtitle-translator/README.md

 - Support multiple languages
 - Translation according to the preceding and following sentences
 ## How to use
+- Electron
+  - You can download the electron app from [here](https://github.com/gnehs/subtitle-translator-electron/releases)
+- Node.js
   - Get your own API key from [here](https://platform.openai.com/account/api-keys)
   - Rename `config.example.json` to `config.json` and fill in your API key and target language.
   - Put your subtitle file in `src` folder
   - Run `npm install` to install dependencies
   - Run `node index.js` to start
   - After the translation is done, you can find the translated file in `res` folder

 ## Supported subtitle extensions
 - `.srt`